-WHEN ENVIRONMENTAL PROTECTION IS NEEDED, EVERYONE SHOULD PAY FOR IT, NOT JUST THE FAMILY WHO OWNS THE LAND.
+WHEN ENVIRONMENTAL PROTECTION IS NEEDED.
+EVERYONE SHOULD PAY FOR IT, NOT JUST THE FAMILY WHO OWNS THE LAND.

-Your vote to approve Referendum 48 means that you support balance and fairness and oppose burdensome private property.
-Your vote upholds our country's constitutional principles.
+Your vote to approve Referendum 48 means that you support balance and fairness and oppose burdensome government regulations that unfairly reduce the value of private property.
+Your vote upholds our country's for years they - and the environmental community - have stopped the legislature from fairly balancing property rights